Clofoctol

 Clofoctol is a bacteriostatic antibiotic.
 It is used in the treatment of respiratory tract and ear, nose and throat infections caused by Gram-positive bacteria.

 It has been marketed in France till 2005 under the trade name Octofene and in Italy as Gramplus.

 It is only functional against Gram-positive bacteria.

 It penetrates into human lung tissue.

-Apteeus is developing clofoctol as a potential therapy against SARS-CoV-2.
+A French company, Apteeus had been developing clofoctol as a potential therapy against SARS-CoV-2 in 2020-2021, but eventually the repurposing of the drug was abandoned, due to a lack of volunteers.
+A mouse study showed repurposed drug clofoctol blocks SARS-CoV-2 replication.